-The UP Ascent3 is manufactured in four sizes.
+The UP Summit XC3 is manufactured in four sizes.
 Each size is optimised for the middle of the weight range, but can be flown anywhere within the weight range.
 In order to help you find the ideal size for your weight we have compiled the following practical tips:

 If your total takeoff weight is within the middle 1/3 of a size's weight range then this is the size for you.
-In this will have the ideal range vou compromise between dvnamic handling and docile behaviour.
+In this range you will have the ideal compromise between dynamic handling and docile behaviour.
 We recommend this wing loading especially for pilots mainly flying in flatland regions.